gearglow/ReptiliaWithATwist/The List.md

 "_Animabus et mentibus intrare quod restituo.
 Et vectigal quidem damnis mederi vulneribus._"

 As they chanted, a glow began to fill the circle.
 They closed their eyes, and when they opened them again, they found themselves in a white room with black curtains.
 On one wall, two doors stood closed.
-One was labelled 'Frank' and the other 'Alice'.
+One was labeled 'Frank' and the other 'Alice'.

 Elysia gestured, conjuring an orb of light.
 Two tendrils of magic sprang from it, one latching onto Hermione and the other Luna.
 A display flashed into place over the orb.